nohouse-felix/pi-gpioradio/README.md

 Be sure to modify the directory paths in the script if you use a different user account!

 Simply change the numbers of the GPIO pins to different ones if you wish to use different pins.
+If you want to you can set a different FM frequency.
+The default one is 99.8.
 You can also alter the directory in which the script looks for .mp3 files.

 7. Connect a wire or an antenna to Pin 8 (GPIO4) on your Raspberry Pi for better transmission range.